Hair by Mr. Bean of London: Act 3: The Railway Station

-Bean disembarks from a train at St Pancras railway station and realises that he has lost his ticket on the way.
-He tries to sneak past a security guard by hiding inside a mail bag and crawling towards the gate.
-When the guard leaves, Bean climbs onto the gate, but two station workers turn the gate around (while they see the bag hanging on the gate).
-Bean crawls off the gate (while celebrating he has finally made it though) and ends up falling onto the railway tracks.
-Two station workers appear and put the mailbag (with Bean still inside) on board a train carrying mail and cargo that is destined for Moscow.
-As the end credits roll, short clips of a ship sailing through a rough sea (which indicates the ship is carrying mail and cargo from the train earlier), and then of a French steam train carrying passenger coaches, and of marching soldiers in the Red Square (indicating that Bean indeed ended up in Russia) are seen.
+Bean disembarks from a train at St Pancras railway station and realises that he has lost his ticket.
+He tries to sneak past a security guard while hiding inside a mail bag.
+When the guard leaves, Bean climbs onto a gate, but two men turn the gate around.
+Bean crawls off the gate and ends up falling onto the railway tracks.
+Two workers appear and place the mailbag (with Bean still inside) on board a train carrying cargo destined for Moscow.
+The credits begin roll as the train leaves, and footage of a ship sailing through a rough sea, a French steam train, and a group of soldiers marching in Red Square is shown, implying that Bean was transported all the way to Russia.